 What is Gap Insurance?

-Just as its name implies, Gap insurance fills a gap when it comes to the current market value of your motor home.
-By covering the gap between the amount that is still owed on the motor home loan and the current market value, it protects the RV’s owner in the event an accident happens and the RV is considered a total loss.
+Just as its name implies, GAP (Guaranteed Asset Protection) insurance fills a gap when it comes to the current market value of your motor home.
+By covering the gap between the motor home loan balance and the actual cash value of the recreational vehicle, plus insurance deductible, it protects the RV’s owner in the event an accident happens and the RV is considered a total loss.

 Why Should I Have Gap Insurance?

 If an RV is considered a total loss in the event of an accident, many people make the mistake of thinking their standard automotive insurance will take care of everything.
 Unfortunately, that’s not the case.
 If an accident happens, a person’s collision coverage will only pay the current market value of the RV, and will not cover any amount still owed on the loan.
 Thus, those who own an RV may find themselves still owing several thousand dollars on a loan for a vehicle they can no longer use.
 However, if they have Gap insurance, these problems never happen.
 Not only will the entire loan be paid off with the coverage, but it will be paid off at its full current market value as well.
 However, it will not cover any interest charged on the loan by the lender, nor will it cover any missed loan payments or late fees from payments.